Guyana - Birding Tour

 Day 3: Kaieteur Falls

 If time allows, we’ll return to the Botanical Gardens for more birding, and then transfer to the airport for a flight to Kaieteur Falls.
 Kaieteur Falls is one of the most impressive single-drop falls in the world at 741 ft.
 (226 m.).
 Weather permitting, we will see the falls from the plane as well as from several different viewpoints on the ground, but we won’t ignore the birds either.
 There is a great Guianan Cock-of-the-rock lek here that will give us our first chance to see this amazing beast.
 We’ll see other birds as well, but it is very hard to predict which ones due to the short amount of time we have on the ground; they could include such species as Red-shouldered Tanager, Roraiman Antbird, Tufted Coquette, and various swifts.
 Please be aware that, in the event of inclement weather, it may not be possible to land at Kaieteur Falls, in which case we will go directly to Iwokrama.
 We’ll then board the plane again for a short flight to Iwokrama River Lodge, where we spend two nights; despite the name, it is located on the banks of the Essequibo River, Guyana’s longest.
 The lodge offers spacious cabins with balconies, and the open-air restaurant/bar area makes a great viewing platform – often Red-capped Cardinals, Silver-beaked Tanagers, and other bold birds join us for meals!
 We’ll have the afternoon for some birding near the lodge, which can be excellent for parrots such as Red-fan Parrot, Red-and-green Macaw and Blue-and-yellow Macaws, Painted Parakeet, and others.
+Late in the afternoon we may take a short walk along the trails for our first chance at the weird Capuchinbird – males are partly bald and give a bizarre mooing call while displaying!
+We may also see other rainforest species like Ringed and Chestnut Woodpeckers, Variable Chachalaca, Green-backed Trogon, Cinereous Antshrike, and others.

-Day 4: Turtle Mountain
+Day 4: Iwokrama River Lodge and Turtle Mountain

 Day 5: Iwokrama River Lodge to Atta Lodge

-We’ll bird trails near the lodge early in the morning for our first chance at the weird Capuchinbird – males are partly bald and give a bizarre mooing call while displaying!
-We may also see other rainforest species like Ringed and Chestnut Woodpeckers, Variable Chachalaca, Green-backed Trogon, Cinereous Antshrike, and others.
-Later in the morning, we’ll drive south to our next lodge, making various stops along the way.
+After breakfast, we’ll drive south to our next lodge, making various stops along the way.
 Stream crossings sometimes have the impressive Crimson Topaz, and there are areas with sandy soil and stunted forest that harbor some localized birds such as Rufous-crowned Elaenia, Black Manakin, Black-necked Red Cotinga, and Olivaceous Schiffornis.
 We’ll arrive at Atta Rainforest Lodge for lunch.
 This lodge (where we spend two nights) is located in small clearing surrounded by forest which can be full of birds any time of the day.
 Black Curassows have become habituated here and frequently wander through the lodge clearing.
 Atta is best known for its canopy walkway, which offers nearly eye-level views of canopy species that can be hard to see from the forest floor.
 We’ll spend the afternoon on the walkway, where Guianan Puffbird, Guianan Toucanet, Todd’s and Spot-tailed Antwrens, Waved Woodpecker, Crimson Fruitcrow, Dusky Purpletuft, Guianan Trogon, Green Aracari, and Purple-breasted Cotinga are just some of the possibilities.

 Day 6: Atta Lodge